[Webinar Recap] Security, Policy & Drift: Getting Database Risk Under Control in Release Automation

 If your enterprise has followed the path away from full DevOps deployment, it’s still not too late to head off real database problems.
 The webinar examines end-to-end database automation that provides a full set of features that seamlessly handles the process from development to deployment.
 Applying DevOps to the database can be accomplished with synergistic components that enable efficient database process management while improving agility and speed.

-We’ll look at the four key components of this system: release automation, version control, security and governance, and business activity monitoring.
+We’ll look at the four key components of this system: release automation, version control, database security and governance, and business activity monitoring.
 The benefits of database DevOps include an accelerated application release cycle; increased efficiency of development and DBA teams; improved security, policy compliance, and transparent audits of databases; and the support of multi-database enterprise environments.

 Want to better understand how your business can avoid a similar horror story?
 Watch the webinar on demand today to make sure you're not the next victim of a database disaster.